 What is the outlook?

-The outlook for costochondritis is generally very good.
-Most cases are mild and settle quickly - most within 6-8 weeks.
+The outlook (prognosis) for costochondritis is generally very good.
+Most cases are mild and settle reasonably quickly.
 This happens with or without simple medications.
 In nearly all cases, the condition has completely gone within a year.
 Occasionally, if you are unlucky, it lasts longer.
 Costochondritis may return; however, this is unlikely.

 How does the chest wall work?

 To understand costochondritis, you need to know a bit about the way the rib cage is put together.
 The rib cage is a bony structure that protects the lungs.
 Bones are hard and solid and they can't bend or move much.
 Your lungs, however, need to move, so that you can breathe.